UK trade: April 2024

 Back to table of contents

-In accordance with the National Accounts Revisions Policy, the data in this release have been revised from January 2024 to February 2024 for both goods and services.
+In accordance with the National Accounts Revisions Policy, the data in this release have not been revised and only include new data for April 2024.

-The UK National Accounts, The Blue Book 2024 scheduled for 31 July 2024 has now been moved to the more usual timetable of 31 October 2024 to allow us further time to update the base year from 2019 to 2022 and assure the quality of this granular data.
+The UK National Accounts, The Blue Book 2024 scheduled publication on 31 July 2024 has now been moved to the more usual timetable of 31 October 2024 to allow us further time to update the base year from 2019 to 2022 and assure the quality of these granular data.
+The UK Balance of Payments, The Pink Book: 2024 has also been moved.

-As a result, The UK National Accounts, The Blue Book 2024 and UK Balance of Payments, The Pink Book: 2024 will now be published on 31 October 2024 rather than 31 July 2024.
-This means Blue Book 2024 consistent data will be included for the first time in the GDP quarterly national accounts, UK: April to June 2024 30 September 2024 publication.
-Additionally, a new publication, which focuses on Blue Book aggregates up to end of 2022 will be published at 07:00 on 7 August 2024.
+This means that Blue Book 2024 consistent data will be included for the first time in our GDP quarterly national accounts, UK: April to June 2024 bulletin, published on 30 September 2024.
+Additionally, a new publication that focuses on Blue Book aggregates up to the end of 2022 will be published at 7am on 7 August 2024.
+This will give top-level GDP for years and quarters up to 2022 including expenditure and income components.
+The dataset will be re-referenced and re-based to 2022 equals 100.

-These revisions will be included in the UK Trade: August 2024 publication on 11 October 2024.
+These revisions will be included in our UK trade: August 2024 bulletin publication on 11 October 2024.

-The revision period for the June 2024 quarterly national accounts will now be for Quarter 1 2024 only, in line with our standard National Accounts revisions policy
+The revision period for the June 2024 quarterly national accounts will now be for Quarter 1 (Jan to Mar) 2024 only, in line with our standard National Accounts Revisions Policy.

 Back to table of contents